 Can I have nail polish, makeup, or jewelry on?

 All metal jewelry should be removed prior to the surgery.
 Makeup and nail polish are fine.

 What should I wear to my surgery?

 Something loose-fitting and comfortable for the ride home afterwards.

 I know I am supposed to go to the circled entrance on the hospital map I've been sent, but where exactly do I go after I enter?

 There is always someone at the entrance that will direct you to surgery check-in.

 Does someone need to drive me home or can I take an uber or taxi home?
+Can I drive myself to the hospital and back home?

-Someone will need to drive you home from the hospital.
+Someone will need to drive you to and from the hospital.
+You cannot drive yourself.

-When do I start the "cycle of abstinence" before surgery?
+Can you explain the "cycle of abstinence" before surgery?

 The majority of laparoscopic surgeries are performed during a "cycle of abstinence," that is, you are not to engage in sexual intimacy from the day your menses begins until after your surgery.
 As a result, achieving pregnancy is usually difficult during the cycle of surgery, depending on where you are in your cycle at the time of your surgery.
-Our surgery schedulers go over the cycle of abstinence instructions with you in detail when scheduling your surgery.
+If applicable, our surgery schedulers go over the cycle of abstinence instructions with you in detail when scheduling your surgery.